shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/scanner/README.md

 ### 🎯 Objective

-Investigate a mysterious signal originating from a remote system and determine whether the service reveals hidden information.
+Investigate a remote system suspected of exposing a hidden service.

-The challenge description suggested that the system exposed a service but provided limited opportunities to discover it.
+The challenge hinted that the service might not be running on a typical web port, requiring deeper network enumeration to identify its location.

-The objective was to perform **network scanning and service interrogation** to determine whether the host exposed any accessible resources.
+The goal was to perform **targeted port scanning and service interrogation** to determine whether the system exposed hidden resources.

 ---